 As far as I remember correctly I tested the version 14.1 based on the now deprecated CyanogenMod.
 Unfortunately, this is the last official release for LG G6 up until now.
 It’s based on Android 7.1, released somewhere end of 2016.
 LG itself released an update to Android 8.0 later on, but no official release from Lineage was ever published.

-But we’re not finished here: I wanted to get rid of Google too!
+Such an old version does not satisfy me.
+I would also like to get rid of all these Google Apps.
 Using Android without Google sounds like a contradiction, since Android is development by Google.
 The Android Open Source Project (AOSP) itself is open software.
 In fact, LineageOS is based on the AOSP project.
 Nonetheless, more and more essential parts of the OS are now closed source.
 I want an operation system with no, or at least with as little as possible closed source components.
 That means, I have to get rid of all Google services including Mail, Geo-Location, Push-Notifications or even the Play Store itself.
 Just using LineageOS with gapps does not take me closer to this goal.